Warning: This is a Touchy Topic!

 Because virtualization has been the rage over the last five or so years, it’s given technology teams time to go from fear to familiarity.

-A mistake that can cause your virtualization to fail is allowing a free-for-all to happen (or continue) where each technology group owns and builds their own vSphere environments independently of each other.
+A mistake that can cause your virtualization to fail is allowing a free-for-all to happen (or continue) where each technology group owns and builds its own vSphere environments independently of each other.

 A best practice I’ve learned is to form a team who is responsible for guiding and vetting infrastructure designs and solutions.